Lacrymology/states/uwsgi/doc/usage.rst

     need to write file and support upload.
 Then these config can be simplify by set all source code files to owned by user ``root`` and group ``www-data``, with read permission only (440).
-Otherwise, a dedicated user can be used for uUWSGI.
+Otherwise, a dedicated user can be used for uWSGI.
 Write permission should only set to either who need to write.

 Processes
 ---------